 The bazaar is full of interesting produce and products.

 Naqsh-e Jahan is alive with Iranian school children who are here on excursions soaking up the history of their fine city.
 Cute and curious little ones with their teachers are in the following photo.

 At one of the mosques, we spent a good hour listening to an Imam address a number of questions about Islamic religion from tourists.
 The Imam pulled no punches in defending his religion’s stance against people like Salman Rushdie who criticise it.
 He was an articulate Imam, well educated and well versed in debating skills.

 We spent some time in Little Armenia – an area where Christian Armenians are allowed to practise their religion.
 The Vank Church is stunning.

-Little Armenia is dotted with these messages of remembrance.
-On 24 April 2015, it had been 100 years since the Armenian genocide by the Ottomans.
+Little Armenia is dotted with messages of remembrance.
+April 24 2015 marks 100 years since the Armenian genocide by the Ottomans.
 A day later, on April 25 2015, Australians remembered 100 years since the ANZACs landed in Gallipoli.
 Interesting Ottoman connection.

 The Abbasi Hotel became a firm favourite for its stunning gardens and ash -e reshte (noodle soup) from the teahouse.

 The river which once ran through Isfahan is dry – not a drop of water, which is a shame because it is adorned with beautiful bridges.
 There is talk that the water is being diverted to agricultural (pistachio farms) and manufacturing needs (steel factories).
 There is also talk that Iran has used a lot of its water, including its ground water.
 A few years ago when we were in Chicago and marvelling at the Great Lakes, I commented then that USA and Canada were lucky to have so much fresh water.
 Recently, I noted that the Canadian government has passed legislation to stop their water being sold to other countries.
 Water – it’s fast becoming a valuable commodity.